seanhayes13/main/java/fileCabinet/readme.md

 ## Node

 Basic building block, these are the data on the pages, like fields on a relational table.
-Started off with two members, a string the key and an object the value (using an object so I can store any data-type) but further developments expanded this to also include an ID number of the page and the drawer or collection it belongs to (I'll explain more later).
+Started off with two members, a string the key and the value.
 Storing a person's first and last name would be two nodes, one for the first name and one for the last name.

 ### Different Nodes

-There are 6 types of Nodes
+There are 8 types of Nodes
 * String
 * Integer
 * Double
 * Boolean
+* String Array
+* Integer Array
-* Array
+* Double Array
 * Foreign Key List

 ### ForeignKeyList